To provide undergraduates who have research potential with experience of research and to encourage them to take further postgraduate study.

 The summer 2014 Application form is now available here.

-Please note that the deadline for receipt of applications for the 2014 scheme is 7th March 2014.
+Please note that the deadline for receipt of applications for the 2014 scheme has now passed.

 A panel consisting of the Pro-Vice-Chancellor (Learning & Teaching) and Faculty Undergraduate Deans will judge applications primarily on academic merit and potential for providing research training.
 Preference will be given to: